 Certified Healthcare Simulation Educators

-The School of Nursing (SON) currently employs two Certified Healthcare Simulation Experts (CHSE).
-According to the Society for Simulation in Healthcare, there are fewer than 1,200 Certified Healthcare Simulation Experts in the United States.
+The School of Nursing (SON) currently employs four Certified Healthcare Simulation Educators (CHSE).
+According to the Society for Simulation in Healthcare, there are fewer than 1,200 Certified Healthcare Simulation Educators in the United States.

 Benefits of Simulation

 Simulation is a strategy, not a technology.
 Simulation allows students to engage in experiential learning, enhances their use of technology, places more emphasis on outcomes versus process and provides an avenue to incorporate more evidence-based strategies throughout the curriculum.
 Consequently, simulation outcomes include improved patient safety, enhanced preparation of new nursing graduates, and reduced reliance on traditional clinical sites, while supporting innovation in teaching strategies.